jackiehjm/stx-docs/doc/source/security/kubernetes/isolate-starlingx-internal-cloud-management-network.rst

 only the hosts on the cluster.

 For information on internal networks, see the :ref:`StarlingX Planning Guide
-<overview-of-starlingx-planning>`.
-The network should be configured as a
+<overview-of-starlingx-planning>` should be configured as a private network
-private network visible to only the hosts on the cluster.
+visible to only the hosts on the cluster.
 Proper switch configuration is required to achieve the isolation.